HELOC Loans

 Broker fee

 A separate fee charged by the broker for arranging the facility.
 Broker fees on HELOC products are typically higher than on standard secured loans.
-The fee is usually charged as a percentage of the facility amount.
 Confirm the broker fee before proceeding.

 !